ftmalloc/.github/profile/README.md

 Here you'll find the full ftmalloc source code released under an MIT license, once released, as well as other supporting projects and papers.

 Roadmap to public beta release:
-- [x] Secure heap initialization and sanity checks
+- [x] Secure initialization and sanity checks
-- [ ] Token-to-heap address mappings
+- [ ] Token-to-address mappings
 - [ ] Implement allocation functions
 - [ ] XOR parity within each parity region (RAID 5 style)
 - [ ] Custom signal handler to catch SIGSEGV and SIGBUS and rebuild from parity

 Post public release roadmap:
 - [ ] Reed-Solomon coding within each parity region (RAID 6 style)

+Other tasks:
-- [ ] Replace OpenSSL dependency with a similarly secure and performant, smaller keyed hashing algorithm
+- [X] Replace OpenSSL dependency with a similarly secure and performant, smaller keyed hashing algorithm